sthbrx/sthbrx.github.io/content/blog/2023-12-01-task-lifecycle.md

 Fork (and clone) will always invoke `copy_thread()`.
 The exec call will invoke `start_thread()` when loading a binary file.
 Any other kind of file (script, binfmt-misc) will eventually require some form of binary file to load/bootstrap it, so `start_thread()` should work for your purposes.
+You can also use `arch_setup_new_exec()` for a cleaner hook into exec.

 The task context of the calls is fairly predictable: `current` in `copy_thread()` refers to the parent because we are still in the middle of copying it.
-For `start_thread()` we have that `current` refers to the task that is going to be the new program because it is just configuring itself.
+For `start_thread()`, `current` refers to the task that is going to be the new program because it is just configuring itself.

 ### Where do exceptions/interrupts fit in?

 When a hardware interrupt triggers it just stops whatever it was doing and dumps us at the corresponding exception handler.
-Our `current()` value still points to whatever task is active (restoring the PACA is done very early).
-If we were in userspace (MSR<sub>PR</sub> is 0) we consider ourselves to be in 'process state'.
+Our `current` value still points to whatever task is active (restoring the PACA is done very early).
+If we were in userspace (MSR<sub>PR</sub> was 1) we consider ourselves to be in 'process context'.
 This is, in some sense, the default state in the kernel.
 We are able to sleep (i.e., invoke the scheduler and swap ourselves out), take locks, and generally do anything you might like to do in kernel mode.
+This is in contrast to 'atomic context', where certain parts of the kernel expect to be executed without interruption or sleeping.

-However we are a bit more restricted if we arrived at an interrupt from supervisor mode.
+However, we are a bit more restricted if we arrived at an interrupt from supervisor mode.
 For example, we don't know if we interrupted an atomic context, so we can't safely do anything that might cause sleep.
 This is why in some interrupt handlers like `do_program_check()` we have to check `user_mode(regs)`